OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/best-practices/best-practices.md

 Every script author should consider using functions to organize script functionality.
 Functions also simplify sharing code between scripts since functions can be copied and pasted between scripts.

+The alternative to writing a function is to write a separate script that can be called with an appropriate command line.
+This approach is OK as long as the called script is located in a location that can be found by the calling script.